 OK, so now you have your credit reports and wow -- there are an awful lot of numbers, abbreviations and terms you've never seen before.
 Trade lines, charge-offs, account review inquiries -- how do you read this thing?

-The reports will have different information because it's a voluntary system, and creditors subscribe to whichever agency they want -- if any at all.
+The reports will have different information because it's a voluntary system, and creditors supply credit information to whichever agency they want -- if any at all.

-Maxine Sweet, vice president of consumer affairs at Experian, stresses the importance of ordering the report directly from the credit bureau instead of asking a buddy who works at a bank to pull one for you.
-Those are written for people who work in the credit industry.
-The one you get from the credit bureau is designed for consumers.
+Maxine Sweet, vice president of consumer affairs at Experian, recommends ordering the report directly from the credit bureau instead of asking a buddy who works at a bank to pull one for you.
+Those are written for the credit industry.
+The one you get from the credit bureau is "much more consumer-friendly," says Sweet.

-"If you compared the two reports side by side, the consumer one will have a couple more pages of information," says John Ulzheimer, business development manager for myfico.com, the Web site of the Fair Isaac Corporation.
-The Fair Isaac Corporation is the creator of the FICO score, the widely known credit scoring model that is used to determine a person's credit risk.
+"If you compared the two reports side by side, the consumer one will have a couple more pages of information," says John Ulzheimer, credit expert at CreditSesame.com.

-Identifying information is just that -- information to identify you.
+information is just that -- information to identify you.
 Look at it closely to make sure it's accurate.
-It's not unusual, Sweet says, for there to be two or three spellings of your name or more than one Social Security number.
+It's not unusual for there to be two or three spellings of your name or more than one Social Security number, Sweet says.
 That's usually because someone reported the information that way.
 The variations will stay on your credit report; "If it's reported wrong, we leave it because it might mess up the link.
 Don't be concerned about variations."